aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

     }
     ```

-    > SignalR SDK is already *included* in `Microsoft.AspNetCore.App` package reference in ChatRoomLocal.csproj file.
+    > SignalR feature is already *available* as part of the `Microsoft.AspNetCore.App` shared framework.

     Hub is the core concept in SignalR which exposes a set of methods that can be called from clients.
 Here we define two methods: `Broadcast()` which broadcasts the message to all clients and `Echo()` which sends the message back to the caller.